9 March 2018

-The Telegraph 8/3/18 reports on reasons for the gender gap in STEM subjects and a campaign in conjunction with GSA and the Institute of Physics to connect female academics with schools, to inspire young teenage girls to study STEM subjects.
+The Guardian 8/3/18 reports on reasons for the gender gap in STEM subjects and a campaign in conjunction with GSA and the Institute of Physics to connect female academics with schools, to inspire young teenage girls to study STEM subjects.

 To attract more girls to study Stem subjects at university, we need to tackle the stereotypes they are exposed to early on